IvoryC/BioLockJ/mkdocs/user-guide/docs/Getting-Started.md

 If using **docker**, you will need to run the install script to create the variables used by the launch scripts, even though the main BioLockJ program will run within the biolockj_controller container.

 If using **AWS**, you will need to run the install script to create the variables used by the launch scripts, even though the main BioLockJ program will run on AWS.

-AWS is currently experimental.
-To ty it, see [Working in Pure Docker](Pure-Docker.md)
+This is still experimental.

 If you are using BioLockJ on a shared system where another user has already installed BioLockJ, **you will need to run the install script** to create the required variables in your own user profile.